Galatasaray S.K. (women's volleyball): 2010 era

-Starting from the 2016-2017 season, the team parted ways with its sponsor Daikin and decided to continue its struggle as the Galatasaray Women's Volleyball Team.
+Starting from the 2016–2017 season, the team parted ways with their sponsor, Daikin, and decided to continue their struggle as the Galatasaray women's volleyball team.

-Completing the league in the 4th place in the 2016-2017 season, the team lost to its arch-rival Fenerbahçe in the play-off series and completed the play-offs in the 2nd place and earned the right to compete in the CEV Women's Champions League for the next season.
-He said goodbye to the cup after losing 3-2 to Bursa Büyükşehir Belediyesi in Turkish Women's Volleyball Cup.
-In the Women's CEV Cup, she lost to Dynamo Kazan in the semi-finals by 3-0 in both matches and said goodbye to the tournament.
+Completing the league in 4th place in the 2016-2017 season, the team lost to their arch-rival Fenerbahçe in the play-off series.
+They completed the play-offs in 2nd place and earned the right to compete in the CEV Women's Champions League for the next season.
+They said goodbye to the cup after losing 3-2 to Bursa Büyükşehir Belediyesi in the Turkish Women's Volleyball Cup.
+In the Women's CEV Cup, they lost to Dynamo Kazan in the semi-finals by 3-0 in both matches and said goodbye to the tournament.

-Finishing the league in the 3rd place in the regular season in the 2017-2018 season, the team finished the play-offs in the 4th place.
-In the Cup, he lost 3-1 to Eczacıbaşı VitrA in the semi-finals and said goodbye to the organization.
+Finishing the league in 3rd place in the regular season in the 2017-2018 season, the team finished the play-offs in 4th place.
+In the Cup, they lost 3-1 to Eczacıbaşı VitrA in the semi-finals and said goodbye to the organization.
 In the CEV Women's Champions League, the team reached the final four and finished the season in the last place in the finals of four.

-In the 2018-2019 season, the team, which finished the league and play-offs in the 4th place, said goodbye to the cup and also to the semi-finals.
-In Europe, she finished the season by saying goodbye to the Women's CEV Cup with the golden set in the quarter-finals.
+In the 2018-2019 season, the team, which finished the league and play-offs in 4th place, said goodbye to the cup and also to the semi-finals.
+In Europe, they finished the season by saying goodbye to the Women's CEV Cup with the golden set in the quarter-finals.

 Before the 2019-2020 season, the team agreed with HDI Sigorta to be the name sponsor and started the season as Galatasaray HDI Sigorta Women's Volleyball Team.
-Galatasaray HDI Sigorta Women's Volleyball Team finished the league in the 4th place in the regular season in the 2019-2020 season.
-However, after the decision taken by Turkish Volleyball Federation on May 11, 2020 due to the COVID-19 pandemic, the league, whose play-off stage was not played, was registered with this ranking, and the champion or the relegated team was not determined in the season.
+Galatasaray HDI Sigorta women's volleyball team finished the league in 4th place in the regular season in 2019–2020.
+However, after the decision by Turkish Volleyball Federation on May 11, 2020 due to the COVID-19 pandemic, the league, whose play-off stage was not played, was registered with this ranking, and the champion or the relegated team was not determined in the season.
 Cup Volley to be played due to the pandemic has also been canceled for the 2019-2020 season.
 In Europe, the team that competed in the Women's CEV Cup said goodbye to the cup in the last 16 rounds before the pandemic.